 Collecting leads is just the first step to move closer to the sales funnel.
 You might have thousands of contacts collected and nicely organized in your database.
 However, you can’t just let them sit there without a further action plan on converting them.
 Nudging them into the funnel and moving them closer to conversion is *the* ultimate goal.
 How do you effectively nurture these leads?
 How do you make sure that your marketing goal is achieved effectively?
-This is where marketing automation workflows come into the picture.
+It is where marketing automation workflows come into the picture.

 Easily customizable automation workflows give great results.
-They have the highest click-through rate and second highest open rate as compared to other workflows.
-Companies that use workflow-based drip-campaigns for nurturing leads witness a 20 percent increase in sales.
+They have the highest click-through rate and second-highest open rate as compared to other workflows.
+Companies that use workflow-based drip campaigns for nurturing leads witness a 20 percent increase in sales.

 9 Deadly Marketing Automation Workflow Mistakes You Must Avoid

 More than 75% of businesses are now using a marketing automation tool.
 This is one of the reasons that the marketing automation industry is predicted to grow bigger with each passing year.
 Predictions show that marketing automation technology will touch $25.1 billion by 2023.
 It is only evident that more and more businesses are starting to explore the benefits marketing automation has in creating an omnichannel customer experience.

 However, all customer experiences will fall flat if the marketing automation workflows are not built accurately.
 Since everything is customer behavior-driven, there are often some errors that marketers end up making while creating the conditions, actions, and decision triggers inside their automation campaign.
 Let’s take a look at 9 such deadly marketing automation workflow errors that you can avoid (or rectify).